Healthy Finger Foods For Toddlers (25+ Ideas)

 - Firstly, know that you’re not doing anything wrong.
 The best thing you can do is keep offering foods.
 Don’t feel too discouraged if you are sick of chicken finger food for toddlers.

 - Try serving foods in different ways (baked/fried/pureed/raw/cooked) and see if one is more preferable to another.
-For example, try mashed sweet potatoes one day, and then bake them into fries another.
+For example, try mashed sweetpotatoes one day, and then bake them into fries another.
+Zucchini fingers or shredded zucchini are great examples to try as well.

-- You could also serve them diced on another occasion.
+- Try serving them diced on another occasion.
 Same food, just different textures and different presentations!

 - Pair a food they like and know with a new(er) food.
 This provides them a sense of familiarity, rather than everything being new and thrown at them at once.

-Sweet potatoes were our favorite food for our baby led weaning foods at 9 months, and they continue to be popular today.
+Sweet potatoes were our favorite food for 6 month baby led weaning foods, and they continue to be popular today.

 These sweet potato recipes for toddlers are also weekly staples for us!